Distributed noise-shaping quantization: I. Beta duals of finite frames and near-optimal quantization of random measurements: Analysis distortion of random frames

 \subsection{Upper bound for $\|E\|_{2\to \infty}$}

-Note that because the Gaussian distribution has unbounded support, there is no absolute bound on $\|E\|_{2\to \infty}$ that is applicable almost surely, so we employ concentration bounds which hold with high probability.
-Let
+Since the Gaussian distribution has unbounded support, there is no absolute bound on $\|E\|_{2\to \infty}$ that is applicable almost surely, so we employ concentration bounds which hold with high probability.
+For any $a>0$, consider the event

+Noting that $\|E\|_{2\to\infty} \leq \|E\|_{2\to 2} = \sigma_\mathrm{max}(E)$, we consider the largest singular value instead.
 The following well-known result will be suitable for this purpose: \begin{proposition}[{\cite[Theorem II.13]{ds2001}}{\cite{ds2003}}] Let $m \geq k$ and $E$ be an $m \times k$ random matrix whose entries are i.i.d. standard Gaussian variables.
 For any $t >0$,